peertransfer/sinatra_permitted_params/README.md

   end
 ```

-If a parameter different than name or code is received then it raises a ForbiddenParamError.
+If a parameter different than the declared ones is received, then it raises a Sinatra::PermittedParams::UnpermittedParamsError.

-Adding keys to the option 'ignore' allows you to define the params you want to filter
-without raising the error.
+Adding keys to the option 'ignore' allows you to define the params you want to filter without raising the error:

 ```ruby
   post '/comment' do